 The last few months I have just applied this lotion in the morning after my shower mainly to my chest, neck, arms and legs to give me a nice sun-kissed glow opposed to white vampire skin!
 Definitely liking this product :)

 Do you use a gradual tan moisturiser in winter to get some ‘Secret Sun’; and if so, what products do you recommend? xoxo

 As you know I love my brunches and this weekend I found another gem in London that will definitely become a regular I think!
-Let me introduce you to ‘The Providores & Tapa Room’ in Marylebone :)
+Let me introduce you to ‘The Providores and Tapa Room’ in Marylebone.

 In the end I chose the Changa Turkish Eggs (£6.50), a bowl of two perfectly poached eggs, silky yoghurt, and hot chilli butter served with slices of granary bread.
 When it arrived I was definitely not disappointed, how tasty does this look?!!